 NBN Atlas Cartographic Functions

-The following examples all require the ‘Taxon version key’ for the entity to be mapped.
-One simple way to get this is to look up the species in the NBN Atlas and examine the url.
-For example, a search for Japanese Knotweed will return a link to the following species overview:
+Majority of the following features for mapping records require the ‘Taxon version key’ for the species you want to map.
+You can get the Taxon Version Key from the Species page URL (see here for further guidance).
+For example, a search for Japanese Knotweed will return a link to the following species page:

 https://species.nbnatlas.org/species/NHMSYS0000458716